Kitware/CMake/Help/manual/ctest.1.rst

      Dump the test information in JSON format.
      See `Show as JSON Object Model`_.

+   ``json-v1-raw``

+     .. versionadded:: 4.5

+     Dump the test information in JSON format, but leaves test property values as raw strings.
+See `Show as JSON Object Model`_.

 .. option:: -L <regex>, --label-regex <regex>

  Run tests with labels matching regular expression as described under